profiq/site-spectre-cli/README.md

 # Site Spectre CLI

-This CLI utility can accept sitemap (xml,txt) of the web, crawl it.
-And then visit all the links listed with headless browser.
+CLI utility which accepts link to sitemap (xml,txt) of the web, crawls it.
+And then visits all the links listed with headless browser.
 Or you can use it to just get the list of all pages in the sitemap.

 ### Why?